adavarski/chia-farming/README.md

 <img src="https://github.com/adavarski/chia-farming/blob/main/pictures/chia-host-monitoring.png" width="900">

-TODO: Add more Grafana dashboards.
-Gathering metrics using Prometheus and once metrics are gathered by Prometheus, they to be visualized using Grafana.
+TODO Plot Manager: Add Grafana dashboards -> Gathering metrics using Prometheus and once metrics are gathered by Prometheus, they to be visualized using Grafana.